mongodb/specifications/source/auth/auth.rst

 will be called.

-If the command fails and callbacks are in use, the driver MUST clear the cache value and attempt to authenticate more time from ``OIDCMechanismClientStep1``.
+If the command fails and callbacks are in use, the driver MUST clear the cache value and attempt to authenticate one more time from ``OIDCMechanismClientStep1``.
 In this case the identity provider may have been reconfigured, and a new ``OIDCMechanismServerStep1`` is required.